claranet/ansible-role-postgresql/README.md

 # Whether or not to enable the postgresql service after installation
 postgresql_service_enabled: true
 # PostgreSQL unix_socket_directories config parameter
-postgresql_unix_socket_directories: [/var/run/postgresql]
+postgresql_unix_socket_directories: [/run/postgresql]

+# Permissions for the PostgreSQL unix sockets (default is distro dependant)
+postgresql_unix_socket_directories_mode: ''

+# Permissions for the postgresql log directory
+postgresql_log_directory_mode: '0700'
+# Whether or not to create a tmpfiles.d postgresql file to persist permissions on unix socket directories and log directories accross system rebbots
+postgresql_persist_permissions: true
+# Path to the template used by Ansible to create the tempfile conf to persist permissions
+# You can update this path to a custom file to completely customize the persisting rules
+postgresql_tempfile_src_template_path: etc/tmpfiles.d/postgresql-common.conf.j2
+# Destination path for the tempfile configuration
+postgresql_tempfile_dest_path: /etc/tmpfiles.d/postgresql-common.conf
+# File permissions and owner/group of the postgresql tempfile configuration
+postgresql_tempfile_mode: '0644'
+postgresql_tempfile_owner: root
+postgresql_tempfile_group: root

 ```

+### Uninstallation

-If you want to uninstall a Postgresql installation with this role, set to `true` the  variables `postgresql_uninstall_1, postgresql_uninstall_1` and use the corresponding tag.
+If you want to uninstall a Postgresql installation with this role, set both variables `postgresql_uninstall_1`, `postgresql_uninstall_1` to `true` and use the corresponding tag (`uninstallation`).

 ## :pencil2: Full Example Playbook